 Custodial credit risk for investments is the risk that, in the event of the failure of the counterparty to a transaction, the School District will not be able to recover the value of the investment or collateral securities that are in the possession of an outside party.
 The School District does not have a formal policy for managing custodial credit risk.

-As of June 30, 2017, \$100,000.00 of the School District's applicable investments were held by the investment's counterparty, not in the School District's name.
+At June 30, 2018, \$102,650.00 of the School District's applicable investments were held by the investment's counterparty, not in the School District's name.

 Concentration of Credit Risk